adoin/Slime-UI/apps/docs/en/guide/index.md

 ## Introduction

-mylib-template is a component library and toolkit template project based on Vue3, consisting of the following parts:
+slime-template is a component library and toolkit template project based on Vue3, consisting of the following parts:

 - UI Component Library: Provides commonly used UI components
 - Utility Functions: Offers common utility functions